Diversion Program Manager

 ● Knowledge of, and training in, theoretic frameworks such as restorative justice practices, trauma informed care, and positive youth development.

-● Practical knowledge of social justice and inequities created by systems and policies that create barriers to the well-being and opportunity for youth that have marginalized identities.
-This includes youth of color, young individuals from lower socioeconomic status (SES) families, and those that identify as LGBTQIA+.
+● Practical knowledge of social justice including addressing inequities created by systems and policies that create barriers to the well-being and opportunity for youth that have marginalized identities including youth of color, young individuals from lower socioeconomic status (SES) families, and those that identify as LGBTQIA+.

 ● Experience working with people of diverse backgrounds, perspectives, and cultures.